 Family time becomes difficult with limited resources

 The purpose of this workshop was to glean important insights about family life for low-income families.
-The aim was to understand and generate ideas collaboratively in order to help inform design decisions for product development.
+As part of this research, participants generated ideas collaboratively in order to help inform design decisions for further product development.